AndrewGaspar/CmdTabCompletion/README.md

-# PoshNativeTabCompletion
+# NativeTabCompletion
-Provides a mechanism for describing native Windows commands for tab completion.
+Provides a mechanism for describing native Windows commands for tab completion in PowerShell.